• Skip to primary navigation

 • In a large bowl, beat the butter with the sweeteners until well combined.
 Beat in the egg and the vanilla extract, then beat in the ground pecans, almond flour, baking soda, and salt.

 • Use a 1 tablespoon cookie scoop to scoop out onto the prepared baking sheets, leaving at least 2 inches between each cookie.
-(You can also use a regular spoon but you want only 1 tablespoon of dough per cookie).
+(You can also use a regular spoon but you want only 1 tbsp of dough per cookie).
 You should get about 30 cookies.

 • Bake 5 minutes, then remove from the oven and press down with a flat bottomed glass to flatten them out.
 If your dough is sticking to the glass, cover the cookies with parchment before pressing down.